 If the hammer or claw toe is fixed, then one needs to fuse the first joint called the PIPJ and held with a wire which is cut and bent at the tip of the toe with or without soft tissue procedures.

-All these surgeries are done as day cases and the patient can go home the same day.
+All these type of operations are done as day cases either by general, spinal or local anaesthesia and the patient can go home the same day.
 They need to bring their medications and the prescription.
 It is advisable for the patient to have showered that morning and to wear clean socks.